mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ### APIs import
 In this guide, I will be importing both OpenAI and AI Search APIs to APIM.

-Many Azure services APIs are avaiable in [Azure REST API specs](https://github.com/Azure/azure-rest-api-specs/tree/main) reference on GitHub.
+Many Azure services APIs are available in [Azure REST API specs](https://github.com/Azure/azure-rest-api-specs/tree/main) reference on GitHub.

 #### Azure OpenAI API
 Although I have included the OpenAI API definition [in this repository](/src/apim/oai-api/oai-api-spec.yaml), you can also find the Azure OpenAI API definition in here: [Azure OpenAI API](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference)

 One included in the repository is inference version 2023-05-15 stable.

-Only main change you need to do in the downloaded API definition is to update ```"url": "https://{endpoint}/openai",``` to ```"url": "https://TO-BE-RELACED/openai",``` to avoid confilict with APIM import validation.
+Only main change you need to do in the downloaded API definition is to update ```"url": "https://{endpoint}/openai",``` to ```"url": "https://TO-BE-RELACED/openai",``` to avoid conflict with APIM import validation.

 #### Azure AI Search API
 Same story with Azure AI Search, you can find a local copy [in this repository](/src/apim/ai-search-api/ai-search-api-spec.yaml).